-In December 2021, the minimum amount of the monetary fine to be imposed as a result of a violation of a suspension requirement for the year 2022 has been amended.
 In the case of the violation of the suspension requirement, a turnover-based monetary fine (based on the local turnover generated in the financial year preceding the date of the fining decision at a rate of 0.1%) will be imposed on the incumbent firms (acquirer(s) in the case of an acquisition; both merging parties in the case of a merger).
-A monetary fine imposed as a result of a violation of suspension requirement shall in any event not be less than TL 47.409 for 2022 - approximately €2,862 or USD\$ 3,040 at the time of writing - (rather than the former minimum amount of 34.809 - approximately EUR 2,101 or USD 2,205) as amended by the Communiqué No: 2022/1 on the Increase of the Lower Threshold for Administrative Fines Specified in Paragraph 1, Article 16 of the Law No 4054 on the Protection of Competition, to be Valid until December 31, 2022.
-It should also be noted that the wording of Article 16 of Law No. 4054 does not give the Board discretion on whether to impose a monetary fine in case of a violation of suspension requirement (i.e. once the violation of the suspension requirement is detected, the monetary fine will be imposed automatically).
+In December 2022, the minimum amount of the monetary fine to be imposed as a result of a violation of a suspension requirement for the year 2023 has been amended.
+A monetary fine imposed as a result of a violation of suspension requirement shall in any event not be less than TL 105.688 for 2023 - approximately €3667 or \$3890 at the time of writing - (rather than the former minimum amount of 34.809 - approximately € 1174 or \$ 1281) as amended by the Communiqué No: 2023/1 on the Increase of the Lower Threshold for Administrative Fines Specified in Paragraph 1, Article 16 of the Law No 4054 on the Protection of Competition, to be Valid until December 31, 2023.
+It should also be noted that the wording of Article 16 of Law No. 4054 does not give the Board discretion on whether to impose a monetary fine in case of a violation of suspension requirement (i.e., once the violation of the suspension requirement is detected, the monetary fine will be imposed automatically).
 On a side note, the legal consequences of the violation of a suspension requirement are also applicable for foreign-to-foreign transactions since there is no exemption for foreign-to-foreign transactions.